amychurchwell/SASS/README.md

 _This is similar to the table you were asked to created in class on Wednesday, and in your first CSS code review._

-**?
-QUESTION:** Considering that this table is supposed to have explanations from how we used the elements on our Wed-Thurs project: How is this table different from the table we created on Wednesday?
+ Considering that this table is supposed to have explanations from how we used the elements on our Wed-Thurs project: How is this table different from the table we created on Wednesday?

 I mentioned briefly on Thursday that I think this table would be more helpful if it were broken down into the page's components.
 Then underneath each component a student could write out what methods/tools they planned to use to accomplish the desired result.
 That sort of table would be something useful to reference while working.